will-clarke/wclarke.net/src/posts/2021-08-19--function-composition-is-super-cool.md

 title: Function Composition is super cool
 date: 2021-08-19
 tags: haskell fp
+description: Function composition is kind of important - especially in functional languages.
 ---

 Function composition is kind of important - especially in functional languages.